Great Britain women's national baseball team: First international tournament

 In preparation for their international debut at the Women's European Baseball Championship Sheffield Bruins women's team Head Coach, Josh Taylor, was appointed as Pitching Coach and Fiona Brambley was appointed as team Trainer, to travel out to France with the squad.
 The team's debut international championship got off to an explosive start, with the women piling on the runs in a commanding victory over the Czech Republic, on the first day of the competition.
 Laura Hirai scored six runs in the game.
 Dora Lau and Gabriella Sassoli both crossed the plate four times.
 Sassoli also collected four RBI.
 During the tournament catcher Marianna Casal placed emphasis on the importance of the team making its international debut, hoping to inspire other girls and women to take up baseball in the United Kingdom, by leading her team in the European Championship.
 She said "Even if we do come back in fourth, we will have been the first women in Great Britain to go a baseball Euros.
 That is an achievement, we are making history."

 Notable figures

-Although she never played domestically in the United Kingdom, nor represented Great Britain, it is important to note the legacy of Elizabeth Stride, known professionally as Lizzie Arlington.
+Elizabeth Stride, known professionally as Lizzie Arlington.
 Stride was born to English parents in the United States, in 1877, and was the first woman to play for a professional men's team.

 Laura Hirai was the first ever batter for the senior women's team, scoring the first run.
 Hirai was also the first ever Ball Girl in New York Yankees history, at the 2019 MLB London Series.
 Hirai is the first woman to represent both the Great Britain Baseball Youth National teams (U16 and U18) and the Great Britain Baseball Women's Senior National Team, and also play for the Great Britain Softball Women's Senior National team.